 In addition to the approximately 2,500+ word list, Valerie's Supplement Classics provide the following for each word:

 - Language of Origin

-In recent years and until 2006, the Paideia was the annual Scripps’ list of practice study words containing the NSB rules and approximately 3,000 to 4,000+ words arranged by category.
-Each page had a different category and words assigned to difficulty levels: Beginning, Intermediate and Advanced.
-In 2007, Scripps' changed the annual study list to a booklet called Spell It! which no longer had a Scripps' copyright, but instead, was copyrighted by Merriam-Webster.
+In recent years and until 2006, the Paideia was the annual Scripps list of practice study words containing the NSB rules and approximately 3,000 to 4,000+ words arranged by category.
+Each page had a different category and words assigned to difficulty levels, including Beginning, Intermediate, and Advanced.
+In 2007, Scripps changed the annual study list to a booklet called Spell It! which no longer had a Scripps copyright, but instead, was copyrighted by Merriam-Webster.
 Containing 700 words originally, Spell It! was organized primarily by language of origin and contained spelling tips and suggested activities on each page.
 The number of words has increased to 1,000+.

-Hexco’s word collection supports novice to advanced level spellers who seek to gain the widest word foundation possible.
-For those who seek to go beyond the Spell It! list and Scripps Words You Need to Know, our word wizards have collected and stored not only all the Spell It! and Paideia words, but many more tricky words that may show up at any competition or SAT test, or they may be useful at the college level.
-Additionally, most of our products include pronunciations, definitions, and/or etymology and more, to give every speller a broad spelling foundation as well as a fair chance at “guessing” a word just by understanding more about word origins and “rules.”
+Hexco's word collection supports novice to advanced level spellers who seek to gain the widest word foundation possible.
+For those who seek to go beyond the Spell It! list and Scripps Words You Need to Know, our word wizards have collected and stored not only all the Spell It! and Paideia words but many trickier words that may show up at any competition or SAT test.
+Additionally, most of our products include pronunciations, definitions, etymology, and more to give every speller a broad spelling foundation as well as a fair chance at "guessing" a word just by understanding more about word origins and "rules."